satish-annigeri/rcdesign/README.md

 ```

 ### Documentation
-Documentation is presently not available, but is the current ongoing task.
-I am figuring out how to prepare the API documentation.
-Any advise or help is welcome.
+[Documentation is available here](https://rcdesign.readthedocs.io/en/latest/).
+Any advise or help on documentation is welcome.

 ## Future Plans